LethalCompanyCommunity/ModdingWiki/docs/contribute/writing-articles.md

 ```

 ::: warning
-Do not use file extensions in the `relational link` for webpages/articles, doing so can lead to un-clean urls (ex. translating-the-wiki.html)
+Do not use file extensions in the `relational link` for webpages/articles, doing so can lead to un-clean URLs (ex. translating-the-wiki.html)
 :::

 To link to a specific heading, you can add `#heading-anchor` to the link, where `heading-anchor` is the specific heading anchor you want to use.
-To find what anchor to use, click on the heading, and see what anchor is in the url.
+To find what anchor to use, click on the heading, and see what anchor is in the URL.

 ```md
 [heading of another article](/installation/syncing-mods#exporting-a-profile)